NextCenturyCorporation/AIDA-Interchange-Format/README.md

 * `0 (Success)`.
 There were no validation (or any other) errors.
 * `1 (Validation Error)`.
 All specified files were validated but at least one failed validation.
 Supersedes a File Error.
 * `2 (Usage Error)`.
 There was a problem interpreting command-line arguments.
 No validation was performed.
 * `3 (File Error)`.
-A file was rejected, either due to an I/O error or because it didn't meet certain criteria.
+A file was rejected or couldn't be validated, either due to an I/O error, a validation engine error, or because it didn't meet certain criteria.
 Logging indicates the nature of the problem(s).
 Validation may have been performed on a subset of specified KBs.
 If there is an error loading any ontologies or SHACL files, then no validation is performed.

 ### Running the validator in code
 To run the validator programmatically in Java code, first use one of the public `ValidateAIF.createXXX()`